Version2beta/cgolz/README.md

 Nice to haves:

 - A Zombie summer camp narrative and ubiquitous language
-- More interesting render options
+- More interesting render options?